 • The game has been canceled only once, in 1999, when a lockout led to a shortened season that also eliminated the All-Star Game.

-• The NBA All Star game has been relocated only once.
-In 2017, the game moved to New Orleans LA from Charlotte NC due to North Carolina's controversial HB2 law that bans NC city governments from passing ordinances that protect members of the LGBT community from discrimination.
+• The NBA All Star game has been relocated only once, in 2017, when the game moved to New Orleans LA from Charlotte NC to protest North Carolina's controversial HB2 law.
+The legislation banned NC city governments from passing ordinances that protect members of the LGBT community from discrimination.
+(The law was later modified so that Charlotte would be eligible to host the NBA All Star Game in 2019.)

 More about the NBA All Star Game around the Web: